nreid/vc_tutorials/Part2_samtoolsmpileup.md

-# Variant discovery using samtools.
+# Variant discovery using bcftools.

 ## Introduction